diagrid-labs/dapr-cloudflare-queues/README.md

 ### Create a CloudFlare queue

+1. Open a terminal and use the wrangler CLI to login to Cloudflare:

+    `wrangler login`

-1. Create the Cloudflare queue using the wrangler CLI:
+2. Create the Cloudflare queue using the wrangler CLI:

    `wrangler queues create dapr-messages`

 ### Create a producer Dapr app

-In this scenario Dapr will manage a Cloudflare worker
+The Cloudflare binding uses a Cloudflare worker to publish messages since only Cloudflare workers can access the queue.

+There are two options for this worker:

+1. Dapr provisions the worker.
+2. You use a pre-provisioned Cloudflare worker.

+This sample uses option 1.
+Read the [Cloudflare Queues binding spec](https://v1-10.docs.dapr.io/reference/components-reference/supported-bindings/cloudflare-queues/#configuring-the-worker) if you want to go for option 2.

+// TODO

 <details>
     <summary>Creating Cloudflare API token</summary>